loftytopping/PyBox/README.md

 > python Gas_simulation.py

 Dont worry about the error message regarding the Matplotlib plots.
 This is a result of working in a Docker container.
 For those not familiar with standard Docker commands, please check the brief instructions provided in the Docker_README.txt file where I give some additional examples on how to stop, restart and delete the PyBox container.

-### Alternative <a name="Alternative"></a>

-If you do not want to use either the Conda or Docker route, there are a few issues to note.
-Depending on your OS, as found on the project website for [Assimulo](http://www.jmodelica.org/assimulo), there are multiple [methods for installation](https://jmodelica.org/assimulo/installation.html) and it is up to you to find the most appropriate.
-It may be better to build from source.
-In which case, you will need to point to the location of the [Sundials solver suite](https://computation.llnl.gov/projects/sundials) and both BLAS and LAPACK.
-Whichever method you use, it is important to validate the installation by trying to import both the CVode and RodasODE to ensure all dependencies have been correctly built.
-To do this, open an interactive Python shell and type:

-> from assimulo.solvers import RodasODE, CVode

-If you recieve an error such as 'Could not find GLIMDA' or 'No module named sundials' it is most likely you have not correctly specified the location of the [Sundials](https://computation.llnl.gov/projects/sundials) solver suite, it does not exist or you have provided incorrect links to BLAS and LAPACK libraries.
-In addition, the glibc version required for assimulo may be at fault.
-For other modules listed in [Dependencies and installation](#Dependencies), you will be able to use recomended routes provided on the links provided.
-Again, you can clone the UManSysProp suite from the [project Github page](https://github.com/loftytopping/UManSysProp_public).

 ## Folder structure and running the model <a name="Folder-Structure"></a>